 - Sauté ginger and garlic until fragrant and then add pork.

-- Once pork is almost cooked, add chilli bean paste into pan and continue to sauté the ingredients for the next 1 minute.
+- Once pork is almost cooked, add shiitake mushrooms and chilli bean paste into pan.
+Continue to sauté the ingredients for the next 1 minute.

 - Then, add water into pan and increase the heat to allow gravy to boil.

 - Once gravy begins to boil, add diced tofu.

 - Allow dish to continue cooking for about 4 minutes.